0x50B/0x50B.github.io/_posts/2023-04-23-usage-of-ifeatureruntimetoggle.md

 }
 ```

-On menus, menu items and table fields there is a metadata property called [Feature Class](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview#how-can-feature-enablement-be-checked-in-metadata).
-You can use this property to specify your feature class that the feature management framework calls
+For menus, menu items, and table fields, there's a metadata property called [Feature Class](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview#how-can-feature-enablement-be-checked-in-metadata).
+You can use this property to define your feature class, which the feature management framework will consult when determining the visibility and accessibility of the specified AOT object.
-upon, deciding wether said AOT object should be visible/accessible.

 ## Why should you use this?

-This is particular useful if you want to implement your own feature management as an ISV, or if you want to have company specific features.
+This approach is especially beneficial for implementing your own feature management as an ISV or for creating company-specific features.
-With leveraging the frameworks capabilites to hide these UI elements automatically, you do not have to write any additional code in e.g. a forms extension class.
+By utilizing the framework's capabilities to automatically hide UI elements, you can avoid writing extra code in, for example, a form extension class.
-Even the search box will filter out untoggled menu items, which otherwise would not be possible afaik.
+Additionally, the search box will exclude untoggled menu items, which, to the best of my knowledge, would not be possible otherwise.